carolus4/carolus4.github.io/_posts/2023-12-08-Zero-to-One-for-AI-Product.md

 ---
 layout: post
-title: 0-to-1 for AI Products (a presentation)
+title: 0-to-1 for AI Products
+excerpt: Recording from Guest Speaker presentation for CIS 580A2
 image: "/images/list-page/zero-to-one-video-fault-tolerant-UX-screenshot.webp"
 ---

-Recording from Guest Speaker presentation at [CIS 580A2 - AI/ML Product Management](https://www.online.colostate.edu/courses/CIS/CIS580A2.dot), Colorado State University.
+Recording from Guest Speaker presentation for CIS 580A2 - AI/ML Product Management, Colorado State University.

 With thanks to Hemant Kavadia for the invitation, and students for the interesting session.